sfnxboy/Election_Analysis/README.md

 •	Raymon Anthony Doane received 3.1% of the votes, and 11,606 votes.

+The winner was Diana DeGette, who received 73.8% of the vote, and 272,892 votes.

+### Analysis of Counties
 There was a total of three counties:
 1. Jefferson County
 2. Denver County